Quixotte1/starter-hugo-academic/content/authors/admin/_index.md

 #   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ''
+email: 'yufei.he@bit.edu.cn'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Hi there, thanks for visiting my website!
+I am a final year undergraduate student at the Department of Computer Science and Technology, Beijing Institute of Technology, majoring in Data Science.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+* I am actively looking for Ph.D. programs starting in Fall 2023.
+Please feel free to drop me an email for any form of communication or collaboration! *

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}.